tylerbailey/gibgen/README.md

 We are exticed taht you are intsereted in joiinng the Soawtfre Engreeniing Appsecitnerhip Prargom.
 Weoclme to yuor fsrit prommarging chanellge.
 Yuor chnellage is to courtsnct a prrgoam taht tekas an Enilgsh txet snirtg as iupnt and rerutns rebadale giirebbsh lkie tihs.
 It dseno’t mtaetr in waht oerdr the ltteres in a wrod are, but an iproamtnt tihng is taht the frsit and lsat ltteer be in the rghit pclae.
 The rset can be a taotl mses and you can sitll raed it whotuit a pboerlm.
 Tihs is bcuseae the huamn mnid deos not raed ervey lteter by istlef, but the wrod as a wlohe.

 The Basics:
-* You may use *any* programming language... it's your choice
+* You may use *almost any* programming language... it's your choice.
+[See your options](https://compilr.com/features#language-support).
 * Your program should leave the first and last letter of each word in place and scramble the rest.
 * Your program should not scamble punctuation (.,-'...etc.), numbers, or upper-case abbreviations.
    * For example gibberish, see the /textfiles folder.
 Two sample output files are provided: `xxx.txt.gib`